Harvesting Rainwater: A Sustainable Solution For Any Home

 55-gallon food-safe barrel with spigot.
 See the three different rainwater catchment systems that work best for our homestead.
 We irrigate our gardens 100% with captured rainwater #TexasHomesteader

-I also placed a huge 30-gallon open-top tub next to it to catch the overflow for even more rainwater when the barrel is full.
+I placed a 30-gallon tub next to it to catch the overflow for even more rainwater when the barrel is full.
 (I dip a watering can into it).

-So we replaced the spigot and set our new rain barrel up on cinder blocks at another downspout.
+Plus we picked up another rain barrel for cheap at a garage sale.
+We set our new rain barrel on cinder blocks at another downspout.

 55-gallon food-safe barrel with spigot.
 See the three different rainwater catchment systems that work best for our homestead.
 We irrigate our gardens 100% with captured rainwater #TexasHomesteader

-RancherMan says it’s about a 55 gallon capacity, plus I’ve also placed another 30-gallon open-top tub next to it as well to catch the overflow.
+RancherMan says it holds 55 gallons, plus I’ve also placed another 30-gallon open-top tub next to it to catch the overflow here as well.

-(Although the photo shoes the overflow tub uncovered so you can see the volume of water it holds, I have a cover that I put on this bucket when it has water in it to keep it from breeding mosquitoes.)
+(Although the photo shoes the overflow tub uncovered so you can see the volume of water it holds, I have a cover that I put on this bucket when it’s full to eliminate mosquitoes.)

-When that large oversized tub’s empty I uncover it again before a rain and it fills up in no time flat from just the overflow water coming from the rain barrel.
+When that large tub’s empty I uncover it again before a rain and it fills up in no time just from the overflow from the rain barrel.

 Galvanized Trough Rainwater Catchment

-The final backyard rainwater catchment is actually part of our back porch addition.
-It’s a 100 gallon water trough connected to yet another downspout.
+The final rainwater catchment is a 100 gallon water trough connected to yet another downspout.

 We even installed a *Downspout Diverter so when the trough is full the rainwater is diverted to its regular path away from our home.